 Cruises have a certain charm about them, conjuring visions of boarding a pristine white ship, having your needs met by a roster of attentive staff and being gently ferried from one exotic destination to another.
 It’s easy to see why cruise holidays appeal to older generations, although they can often sound a little sedate for young families with children in tow.

-Look into it further however, and you’ll notice that cruise lines are more than doing their bit to meet the needs of multiple generations.
+Look into it further, however, and you’ll notice that cruise lines are more than doing their bit to meet the needs of multiple generations.
 Perks stretch beyond the big buffets and lazy sun decks, as modern cruise ships have welcomed some fantastic technology into their setups that promise to keep us all entertained.
 Small ship cruises are also much popular since they are too designed for multigenerational vacations.
 These cruises typically carry between 10 and 100 passengers, making them much more intimate than large cruise ships.
 As a result, you’ll have the opportunity to get to know your fellow travellers and the crew much better.
 Croatia is on the top list of cruise-offering countries.
 So, consider Croatia as your destination for your next vacation, since small ship cruises in Croatia are ideal for any age or group of travellers.

 Onboard highlights include tailored virtual sunsets inside your cabin, alongside virtual reality dining experiences.
 If that all seems a little far off, the more practical stuff is well worth a mention too.
 Smart keys using NFC technology and wristbands that let you track your nearest and dearest on the ship are among the innovations keeping families’ peace of mind at the fore.